APogue/APogue.github.io/_posts/posts/2024-10-04-Updates-TitleIX.md

 rebuttal was a he said, she said claim---assaults were not actually occurring because reports were not being made.

-- This shows the administrator's complete lack of policy research, as research shows that barriers to reporting are a major issue in holding offending students accountable.
+- This shows the administrator's complete lack of policy research, as research shows that barriers to reporting are a major issue in the support of victims of sexual assault.

 - Some of the policy site blog posts---